Mopinion-com/mopinion-python-api/docs/index.rst

 digital teams from companies such as T-mobile, eBay, TSB Bank, Walmart, Hotels.com, Decathlon, Ahold, Mediacorp Ltd, and many more.

-Please visit the website for more information about the product: https://mopinion.com
+Please visit the website for more information about the product at `mopinion.com <https://mopinion.com/>`_

 .. toctree::